Rhodes to Perdition: Plot

 The episode starts with a recap of the previous episode, "All the Pretty Sources" and the title sequence.

 Lily and Charlie and shown looking at amazing clothing.
 They speak of a "Studio 54" party in honor of their grandmother and mother, CeCe Rhodes (Caroline Lagerfelt).
 CeCe decides not to invite her other daughter, Carol.

 Serena and Max arrive at Blair's reflecting of their long, but fun, night.
 Max asks her to hang out later but Serena says she needs to pick up a cake for her grandmother's party.
 Max offers to bake the cake and they make plans.

 Rufus enters their Brooklyn loft to see Dan checking in on people who do not like his book under the name, "DanFan".
 Gossip Girl releases a blast about an account under the name, "ihatehumphrey".

 Blair expresses to Dorota how she wants the old Louis back in or to marry him.
 She says she needs the time away from Louis to find what is wrong with him and "right it".
+She then visits Chuck's penthouse to see him meditating with a monk.
+She asks him how he changed so she will know how to change Louis to become a better man.

-Nate is holding a meeting with the Spectator staff.
+Nate holds a meeting with the Spectator staff.
 He expresses his desire to change what the newspaper was becoming under Diana.
 Nate says that he wants validated stories.
 One of his employees comes to him and says there's a story coming out involving an affair with his cousin, Tripp van der Bilt (Aaron Tveit).

-Max enters a diner to meet Charlie.
+Meanwhile, Max enters a diner to meet Charlie.
 Charlie says that she doesn't have the money yet and Max threatens to reveal her lies.
 Charlie begs Max not to tell Lily (Kelly Rutherford) about their past together.
 Max exits and Charlie calls Carol.
 Carol says that CeCe changed the bank account rules.
 Any withdrawal over $50,000 needs her signature.
 Charlie's mission is to keep Max away from Serena and Carol will deal with her mother, CeCe.

 Carol shows up at Lily's penthouse asking CeCe to forgive her, saying that Charlie and her have made up.
 Carol requests an invitation to CeCe's party and CeCe accepts.

 Charlie enters Serena's room asking about Serena and Max's date.
 Serena tells her about the plans they've made to bake CeCe's cake later in the day.
 Charlie talks down Max and reminds Serena that Max came to New York to see his ex-girlfriend.
 Serena decides to cancel her date with Max.

-Blair arrives at Chuck's penthouse to see him meditating with a monk.
-She asks him how he changed so she will know how to change Louis to become a better man.

 William van der Bilt visits Nate at the Spectator to see how things are going on his first day as editor-in-chief.
 Nate tells his grandfather about how his employee came forward with a story about how his cousin, Tripp van der Bilt's wife is cheating on him.
 Nate promises he won't run anything until he speaks with Tripp.